 Textures are wonderful, easy ways of making a graphic unique!
 You can use a textured background in place of a single-colored background to give the design a totally different visual impact.
 It can also be used within the text for an unusual look and feel.

 A texture can be subtle, where a viewer would have to look closely to see that there’s a pattern.
-Or, they can be blatantly obvious, having a more powerful visual impact.
+Or, it can be blatantly obvious, having a more powerful visual impact.

-Since you’re not a designer, you may not realize the impact that using textures can have on your designs.
+If you’re an entrepreneur who doesn’t have a lot of experience with design, you may not realize the impact that using textures can have on your designs.
 So, spend some time playing around with textures using the same objects or elements to see the amazing differences.

-Here are a few other ideas that’ll help you bring order to your design.
+Here are a few other ideas that’ll complement the previous six design basics and help you bring order to your design.